austinjwang/DLH_Project/README.md

 ## Trained Models
 Information about trained models are in the /logdir directory of this repository.
 Each model except for the baseline logistic regression has a subdirectory which contains a final_model.pt file which represents the trained model parameters and an epoch_times.npz file which contains information about runtime duration when training the model.
 The final_model.pt file is used when evaluating the model against bootstrap samples.
+Models trained are
+* RNN (concatenated Δtime)
+* RNN (concatenated Δtime) + Attention
+* Attention (concatenated time)
+* ODE + RNN + Attention
+* ODE + Attention
+* ODE + RNN
+* RNN (exp time decay) + Attention
+* RNN (exp time decay)
+* RNN (ODE time decay)
+* RNN (ODE time decay) + Attention
+* MCE + RNN + Attention
+* MCE + RNN
+* MCE + Attention
+* Logistic Regression

 ## Results
 Evaluation results for each model are in the /results directory of this repository.
-Each pickle file is a small file used in the Jupyter notebook when loading all models to compare against the original paper's findings in a nicely formatted table.
+There is a pickle file for each model to capture the results that were collected for the full sample size.
+Each pickle file is used in the Jupyter notebook to display and compare against the original paper's findings in a nicely formatted table.